ClassRanked

-ClassRanked is an American educational technology company based in Salt Lake City, UT that offers higher education enterprise software (SaaS) solutions for course evaluation, reporting, and survey management.
+ClassRanked is an American educational technology company based in Salt Lake City, Utah that offers higher education enterprise software for course reviews, rankings, and grade distribution data.
+The platform was founded at Duke University.

-The company was founded at Duke University as a data-centric platform aiding students with course registration and subsequently shifted focus to building software for colleges and universities in 2022.

-Company history

-Origins and growth
+History

-ClassRanked was conceived of at Duke University by Hayden Hall, Max Labaton, and Dilan Trivedi in their junior year.
+ClassRanked was founded at Duke University by Hayden Hall, Max Labaton, and Dilan Trivedi in their junior year.
+Hall created the website, Labaton handled marketing, and Trivedi managed the company's finances.
 While registering for classes, they spent hours searching to fulfill academic requirements.
-Hall proposed building a site to streamline and automate this process.
-Hall then coded and developed a website that combined course evaluations, grade distribution data, and user reviews to offer students with comprehensive rankings of courses.
+Hall proposed building a site to streamline and automate this process, coding and developing a platform.
+It combined course evaluations, grade distribution data, and user reviews.

 ClassRanked was initially launched at Duke University.
-Within its first two days, the site had generated over 5,000 page views.
 By the end of its first week, ClassRanked had over 1,200 user reviews and within a month was being actively used by over 80% of Duke’s student body.

 By the end of August 2019, ClassRanked announced its expansion to University of Pennsylvania, UC Berkeley, UNC-Chapel Hill, and Emory University.
-As of April 2021, the company had expanded over 400 colleges and universities with data from courses taught by more than 300,000 faculty members.
+As of October 2020, the company had expanded to over 350 colleges and universities.

-SaaS product expansion

-The company announced in 2022 that it was shifting resources and focus to building higher education enterprise software (SaaS) solutions for course evaluation, reporting, and survey management.
-The new software platform was rolled out nationwide to universities the following year.

-Features

-The website provides ratings of classes at colleges and universities ranked by quality and difficulty.

-In November 2019, the company announced it had added a new feature allowing students to upload course syllabi to view grade distribution breakdowns and required textbooks for potential classes.
-ClassRanked also worked directly with colleges to gain grade distributions for classes.
-That data is integrated into course rankings and displayed with bar graphs so users can see comprehensive grade history for a class.